salesforce/speech-datasets/README.md

   (only present if `spmodel` is provided to the constructor)

 ### Example Training Code
-To make our proposed workflow more concrete, we provide a minimal [example](train_example/main.py) which uses `speech_datasets.SpeechDataLoader` to train a seq2seq transformer encoder-decoder model in PyTorch (this example also depends on Huggingface's `transformers` library, which can installed by invoking `pip install transformers`).
-A detailed walkthrough of this code can be found [here](train_example/README.md).
+To make our proposed workflow more concrete, we provide a minimal [example](example/main.py) which uses `speech_datasets.SpeechDataLoader` to train a seq2seq transformer encoder-decoder model in PyTorch (this example also depends on Huggingface's `transformers` library, which can installed by invoking `pip install transformers`).

 ### Debugging Notes
 1. If your code hangs or starts running very slowly, try the following solutions:
     1. Setting `num_workers` (in the constructor of the `SpeechDataLoader`) to a lower value.
 If you did not specify this manually, the default is `1`.
 In some cases, setting it to `0` may help, but try (2) first.
     2. Setting `data_cache_mb` (in the constructor of the `SpeechDataLoader`) to a lower value.
-If you did not specify this manually, the default is `4096`.
+If you did not specify this manually, the default is `2048`.
     3. Adding additional swap memory to your system.

     These solutions can address hangs due to one or more processes triggering